ICA-EGAD/RiC-O/docs/projects-and-tools.md

 * [Events and presentations](events.html)
 * **Projects and tools**

-Last updated on July 13, 2021
+Last updated on September 13, 2021

 Since RiC is a recent standard, and remains a draft (version 1.0 will be released at the end of 2021), there are still few concrete uses for it.
 In addition, RiC-CM and RiC-O are freely usable, so it is impossible to know all the uses.
 The list below has been drawn up on the basis of a survey carried out mainly among all members of the EGAD group.
 We invite people with knowledge of other projects to contact us ([egad at ica.org](mailto:egad@ica.org)) to have them listed.